Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Summary and conclusion

-Next, we quantify the efficiency of our KC-QD-KC type diode for various system parameters.
-The explicit variation of $\mathcal{R}$ as a function of $\zeta$ reveals its $2\pi$-periodic sawtooth behaviour along with a sign change characteristic at every $\pi$-interval of the phase $\zeta$ satisfying $\mathcal{R}(\zeta)=-\mathcal{R}(\zeta+\pi)$.
-Our results conclude that the chemical potential of the KCs and the driving parameters play a crucial role in determining the largest possible RF for the Floquet-driven JD.
-Gate tunability of the QD energy level additionally modulates the diode RF.
-By judiciously choosing the system parameters, the maximum RF can be achieved around $\mathcal{R}\sim70\%$ for our diode setup.
-Thus, our study suggests that all these system parameters strongly influence the tuning and optimizing of the diode efficiency.
+The central outcome of our study is realized as soon as we turn on the asymmetric phase factor, $\zeta$ which notably distinguishes the disparity between the forward ($I^+$) and reverse ($I^-$) Josephson current (satisfying ($I^+\neq I^-$)) owing to the simultaneous breaking of $\mathcal{TRS}$ and $\mathcal{IS}$, which leads to a finite nonreciprocity and rectification.
+Additionally, the application of $\zeta$ brings in other important attributes of the Josephson junction phenomena, such as a \text{``anomalous Josephson junction CPR''} or $\phi_0$-Josephson current satisfying $I(\phi=0,\pi)\neq 0$ and a non-sinusoidal pattern of Josephson current, relevant for attaining a finite nonreciprocity for our diode setup.
+Next, we quantify the efficiency of our KC-QD-KC diode for various system parameters.
+The explicit variation of rectification factor ($\mathcal{R}$) as a function of $\zeta$ reveals its $2\pi$-periodic sawtooth behaviour along with a sign change characteristic at every $\pi$-interval of the phase $\zeta$ satisfying $\mathcal{R}(\zeta)=-\mathcal{R}(\zeta+\pi)$.
+Our results conclude that the chemical potential of the KCs and the driving parameters play a crucial role in tuning and optimizing the largest possible rectification for such a diode.
+Gate tunability of the QD energy level additionally modulates the rectification.
+By judiciously choosing the system parameters, the maximum rectification can be achieved around $\mathcal{R}\sim70\%$ for our diode setup.